 Got Me Doing It: Due to Ryusei's Otakuness, putting her into other mecha will result in her Calling Your Attacks.
 As the plot has progressed, it's leaked into her attacks in her default mecha.
 She does it fairly often in the Schnabel.

 Hero-Worshipper: Of Ryusei, but in her case, it's more of a flat-out crush.

-Iconic Sequel Character/Series Mascot: She was far from the first "Bapresto Original" ever made, and was originally just an "extra" character to fill in a gap left by the lack of licensed characters.
-Latooni's contribution to her debut game amounts to single, small scene in one route the player isn't required to follow, with no unique unit or dedicated Leitmotif.
-Nearly a decade later, she has two Ace Customs to her name, two Leitmotifs, one of the most famous attacks in franchise history, and is arguably the poster child for the entire Original Generation concept.
+Iconic Sequel Character/Series Mascot: She's far from the first original ever made, and originally just an "extra" character to fill in a gap left by the lack of licensed characters.
+Latooni's contribution to her debut game amounts to a single scene in one route the player isn't required to follow, with no unique unit or dedicated Leitmotif.
+Nearly a decade later, she has two Ace Customs to her name, two Leitmotifs, one of the most famous attacks in franchise history, and arguably the poster child for the entire Original Generation concept.
 Although not as franchise-defining as Masaki Andoh, Ryusei, Kusuha or Sanger, she's just as instantly recognizable to SRW fans.